-While the tram system is a good way to get around, students as well as many locals know that the best way to travel about is by bicycle.
-You will find that many of the university building are surrounded by bicycles throughout the day.
+While the tram system is a good way to get around, students, as well as many locals, know that the best way to travel about is by bicycle.
+You will find that many of the university buildings are surrounded by bicycles throughout the day.
 With automobile traffic being difficult, if not impossible, around many of the school buildings, the only ways to navigate the distances between buildings are on foot and by bike.

-For the Heidelberg stop over we rented an apartment near a tram station.
+For the Heidelberg stopover, we rented an apartment near a tram station.
 We found it on Booking.com as we searched sites for our stay.
-It was a bit more than a hotel perhaps, but the large space had a kitchen, large living room and large bedroom.
+It was a bit more than a hotel perhaps, but the large space had a kitchen, a large living room, and a large bedroom.
 It had a washing machine which was essential at this late part of our trip.
-One of the things that amazes me around Europe are the washer and dryers, as they are actually the same machine.
+One of the things that amaze me around Europe is the washer and dryers, as they are actually the same machine.
 I just don’t know why we continue to buy two machines, but I digress.
 The apartment had everything you would need to set up shop, although we did no cooking.
 We used the refrigerator, however, to chill the wine we brought from Strasbourg and there were wine glasses in the cabinet.